-Dr. Charles Allan Stewart was born on the 24th August, 1906 in Harwich Twp, Kent County.
-His parents, William Allan Stewart and the former Harriett “Hattie” Atkin were farmers near Erieau.
-He had one older sister named Harriett Jean and two younger brothers; Reginald Glen and Douglas.
+Dr. Charles Allan Stewart was born in Harwich Township (Chatham-Kent), Ontario on the 24th August, 1906.
+Dr. Stewart was the 2nd of 4 children born to William Allan Stewart and the former Harriett “Hattie” Atkin.
+His parents were farmers near Erieau and his siblings were; Harriett Jean Stewart, Reginald Glen Stewart and Douglas Stewart.

-Dr. Stewart attended S.S. #15 Harwich Twp, a one room schoolhouse.
+Dr. Stewart attended S.S. #15 Harwich Township, which was a one room schoolhouse.
 He went on to attend Chatham Collegiate Institute and the Chatham Business College.
 He was an accomplished athlete in high school.

 Dr. Stewart graduated M.D. from the University of Western Ontario in 1933.
-While at university, he managed the rugby team, that won the Intermediate College Championship in 1931.
-He interned at Victoria Hospital from 1933-35 completing a surgical internship.
+While at university he managed the rugby team that won the Intermediate College Championship in 1931.
+He interned at Victoria Hospital in London, Ontario from 1933-35 completing a surgical internship.

 Dr. and Mrs. Stewart had 4 children; Janet, Harriet, Bill and Allan who were all born in Chatham.

 Dr. Stewart moved to London, Ontario in 1952.
-He enjoyed the outdoors and particularly enjoyed fly fishing for salmon.
+He enjoyed the outdoors and in particular fly fishing for salmon.
 The Stewart family resided at 144 Sherwood Avenue in London.